Avimitin/patchouli/README.md

 1. Fetch specific metadata for that volume if available on Bangumi.
 2. Set the series index in Calibre to match the volume number.
 3. Download and set the cover image.
+4. Set the publication date (release date) based on Bangumi data.

 **Important:** If the volume number cannot be determined from the filename, the script will **not** assign a series index and will **not** download a cover image for that file.